 If a professional coach or trainer is negligent or pushes a pupil beyond their capabilities, the teacher could be held accountable for the injuries suffered as a result.

-Referees and umpires must exercise their best judgment and be aware of all possible situations where an unnecessary injury could occur otherwise they could find themselves liable.
+Referees and umpires must exercise their best judgment and be aware of all possible situations where an unnecessary injury could occur otherwise they could find themselves liable for sport injury claims.

 In a public setting, such as a leisure centre, activity hall or gym, where sporting or leisure activities have taken place, the management is responsible for ensuring the activity is safe and compliant with relevant rules.